GenericMappingTools/gmt/doc/rst/source/grd2kml.rst

 THe tiles are inherently pixel-registered.
 Thus, if a global grid has gridline-registration then we are down-sampling the extended grid onto a pixel-registered coarser grid.
 Because these nodes do not coincide with the original nodes we widen the filter width by a factor of sqrt(2).
+We detect if NaNs are present in any tile and if so produce a transparent PNG tile; otherwise we make an opaque JPG tile.

 Notes
 -----